 Where is the Ethernet Port on My Computer?

-If you have a laptop, you’ll find the Ethernet port on the left or right side panels, along with the USB ports.
-Laptops typically only have a single Ethernet port.
+You’ll find the Ethernet port on the left or right side panels and the USB ports if you have a laptop.
+Laptops typically only have a single port.

 It’s easily identifiable because of its unique shape and structure.